NavaSotto/Trivia-Game/README.md

 # Trivia game
+A tool for creating custom trivia quizzes.
+A desktop version of the familiar ‘Kahoot’ game.

 I developed a trivia game for the whole family with the goal of conveying the closures during the Corona period in a more pleasant and fun way
 The questions are sent by the user in an Excel format that can be downloaded from the landing page